gonzae/modui-popup/README.md

 If the preferred position supplied causes the popup to extend outside of `keepWithinRect`, then the remaining positions are tried in the order above until one is found that does not cause the popup to extend outside of `keepWithinRect`.
 The `position` option may also be an array of preferred position strings, in which each each position in the array is tried (in the order supplied) before the remaining positions are tried.

+#### `strictPositioning`

+(default: 'false') If true, *only* the position(s) supplied in the `position` property are tried, and if none of those positions result in the popup being within keepWithinRect, the popup will remain in the last supplied position.
+(The default behavior is that the supplied positions are treated as the "preferred" positions, but the remaining positions will also be tried if none of the supplied positions work.)

 See [the demo page](http://rotundasoftware.github.io/modui-popup/) for an interactive example.

 #### `distanceAway`